ShalinAwadiya/Fashion-for-Everyone/README.md

 ## Deployment

-- For deployment we have used Netlify which will help to host our application.
+- For deployment we have used Surge which will help to host our application.

 - At first we have pushed individual features to the gitlab repo at our individual branch.